ittner/newslinkrss/README.md

 # About

-newslinkrss generates RSS feeds from generic sites that do not provide their own.
-This is done by loading a given URL and collecting all links that matches a pattern, given as a regular expression, to gather the relevant information.
+newslinkrss generates RSS feeds from websites that do not provide their own.
+This is done by loading a given URL and collecting links that matches a pattern, given as a regular expression, to gather the relevant information, optionally visiting them to get more details and even processing the target pages with XPath and CSS Selectors if required.
+It basically works as a purpose specific crawler or scraper.

 The results are printed as a RSS feed to stdout or, optionally, to a file.
 The simplest way to use it is just configure your **local** feed reader, like